brownjd1/Numerical-Algorithms-for-Mech-105/README.md

         leap = confirm leap year (1 = yes, 2 = no)
     Output
         dc = number of days elapsed up to the given date
+### extrema Algorithm
+The extrema function uses the golden ratio to estimate either a max or min of a given function

+    [xr] = extrema(f,xl,xu,n,a)
+    Inputs
+        f - function
+        xl - lower bound
+        xu - upper bound
+        n - desired number of iterations
+        a - (0 or 1)
+            0 - min extrema estimate
+            1 - max extrema estimate
+    Outputs
+        xr - extrema estimate